 Notes

-- The bars can be stored in the refrigerator for 5 days, or frozen for later consumption.
+- The bars can be stored in the refrigerator for up to 5 days, or frozen for later consumption.

 Nutrition